 The Parable of the Bags of Gold

 We need to focus on the details of this parable as stated here without being too concerned to link it in detail to the parable of the Ten Minas in Luke 19.
 It's a parable about bags of gold.
 That's the terminology used in the New International Version which we're using for all teaching.
 But the Greek word ‘talenton’ behind this statement, the bag of gold, is linked in the English language to the word ‘talent’ and this has confused readers very often because we think of talents to mean gifts and abilities, either spiritual gifts or natural gifts - the talents that we have that we can use for different purposes.
-That's not exactly what is being said here.
+That is not exactly what is being said here.
 These are literally bags of gold.
 The translation in the NIV is literal and helpful to us.
-This particular unit of bags of gold was a very large sum and it's always difficult to quantify how large that sum is because the value of our currencies in the modern world is constantly changing and we're all using different currencies at different times.
+This particular unit of bag of gold was a very large sum.
+It is always difficult to quantify how large that sum is because the value of our currencies in the modern world is constantly changing and we are all using different currencies at different times.
 Whatever figure we put in terms of the value in our own currencies - in my currency pounds sterling, or in your currency - will vary in time.
 A better way to measure the value of a bag of gold was to say that our best calculations are that it was worth about 20 years' wages for a standard labourer who worked in the fields or something similar.
 20 years' worth of wages in a bag of gold!
 We're talking about a very substantial amount of money.
 Just for a moment, if you are a wage earner, or you have a business, and you have an income, then I want you to think and calculate, ‘What is my annual income times 20?’
-If you have that number in your mind in your own currency, you're getting an idea how big this number is.
+If you have that number in your mind in your own currency, you are getting an idea how big this number is.
 20 years' worth of wages for a standard day labourer.
 By contrast, the mina - the unit of currency in Luke's parable - was worth about three months' wages, something very different.
-20 years' worth of wages, just keep that in mind, and you'll find it helpful as we read through the story.
-I'm going to read the parable in sections, to start with Matthew 25: 14 - 18,
+20 years' worth of wages, just keep that in mind, and you will find it helpful as we read through the story.
+We are going to read the parable in sections, to start with Matthew 25: 14 - 18,

 ‘Again, it will be like a man going on a journey who called his servants and entrusted his wealth to them.
 To one, he gave five bags of gold.
 To another, two bags and to another one bag, each according to his ability.
 Then he went on his journey.
 The man who had received five bags of gold went at once and put his money to work, and gained five bags more.
 So also, the one with two bags of gold gained two more.
 But the man who had received one bag went off, dug a hole in the ground, and hid his master's money.’Matthew 25:14-18, NIV